How do I know if I need a bone graft?

-The height, width and density of your bone will be analyzed as the long-term success of dental implants is directly related to the bone they are placed in.
+The height, width, and density of your bone will be analyzed as the long-term success of dental implants are directly related to the bone they are placed in.

-Patients must have enough bone surrounding each dental implant for the titanium post to be accepted by your body.
-If the insufficient bone is present, your oral surgeon may suggest bone grafting as a possible solution.
+Patients must have enough bone surrounding each dental implant for the titanium post to be accepted by their body.
+If insufficient bone is present, your oral surgeon may suggest bone grafting as a possible solution.

 Bone graft post-extraction

 Some patients choose to have a bone graft at the time of tooth extraction even if they are not necessarily planning to get an implant right away.
 This type of bone graft is called socket preservation and provides a few benefits:

 - It helps maintain facial structure and may prevent teeth from shifting.